Note-Taking in Upper Elementary and Middle School

 But then, I started making math wheels….

-2) The notes are engaging!
+2) The graphic organizers for math and language arts are engaging!

 - Students add their notes to the labeled sections, using various colors, which is great for color-coding their math or language arts concepts.